tier2tickets/Knowledge-Base/content/automations/tier2forms.rst

 Tier2Forms is a special integration we designed to allow user-defined forms to submit additional information into existing tickets in your ticket system.
 Once a form is connected to the Tier2Forms system, then any time that form is submitted, the data is posted to our API where we append it as a private note onto the existing ticket.
 If the submission does not include a valid ticket id, a new ticket will be created containing the submission data instead.
-Using the Tier2Assist automations, you can provide the Google Form to your end-user at the time of ticket creation to prompt for more details from the end-user.
+Using the Tier2Assist automations, you can provide the form to your end-user at the time of ticket creation to prompt for more details from the end-user.

 Google Forms